Kids Self-Regulation - Therapists Webinar Series

-This is a series of two workshops for therapists seeking to optimize their teletherapy work on self-regulation with clients aged six to eighteen.
-The series will introduce the basic theory and practice of Self-Regulation and how to adapt it to the online environment.
+This video recording of two workshops is for therapists who seek greater effectiveness in working on self-regulation with clients aged six to eighteen via teletherapy.
+The series introduces the ETI theory and practice of self-regulation and offers practical guidance in facilitating it in the online environment.

-Strengthening self-regulation is well-recognized as foundational in therapy in general and trauma therapy in particular.
-In therapy, the goal is for clients to expand their ability to respond to triggering events in a way that makes these sensations tolerable, without throwing them off-balance (eg: hyper—too high a response or hypo—a numb or shutdown response).
+In therapy, the goal is for clients to expand their ability to respond to triggering events in a way that makes these sensations tolerable, without throwing them off-balance (ie: neither hyper—which is too high a response, nor hypo—which is a numb or shutdown response).

-In these interactive 2 hour sessions you will learn a new experiential language to introduce psychoeducation to your clients (and their parents).
-In hands-on exercises, you will practice and learn how to employ this language in working with clients to facilitate self-regulation.
+In two interactive sessions, you will learn a new experiential language to introduce psychoeducation to your clients (and their parents).
+In hands-on exercises, you will practice and learn how to employ this language with clients to facilitate self-regulation.

 Understand and learn to apply a conceptual framework for assessing client symptoms of stress and trauma (ETI Roadmap) and work with clients on self-regulation in the context of that framework.

-Learn tools (in a process of more than 10 exercises that can also be used with clients) for self-regulation work with clients aged 6-18, who are trauma survivors or who experience stress and anxiety symptoms.
+Learn tools (16 exercises) that you can use with clients aged 6-18 for self-regulation, designed to be effective with trauma survivors or those who experience stress and anxiety symptoms.

 Increase therapeutic adeptness in blending bottom-up experiential modalities (expressive arts and somatic/body-oriented approaches) and top-down approaches (cognitive processing) into one seamless therapeutic process.